Valdes-Tresanco-MS/gmx_MMPBSA/docs/Q&A/calculations.md

         **Possible solutions:**

-        :  You may want to try inp=1 and avoid the EDISPER contribution, where the total non-polar solvation free energy is modeled as a single term linearly proportional to the solvent-accessible surface area.
+        :  You may want to try inp=1 and avoid the EDISPER contribution.
+This way, the total non-polar solvation free energy will be modeled as a single term linearly proportional to the solvent-accessible surface area.
 Just add `inp=1` in the &pb namelist variables in the input file.
 See example below:

             ```
             &general